aminovpavel/meshpipe-go/README.md

-# Meshtastic Capture Service (Go)
+# Meshpipe (Meshtastic MQTT capture in Go)

-Go-based Meshtastic capture service for ingesting MQTT traffic, decrypting/decoding protobuf payloads, and persisting packet history plus node metadata to SQLite for downstream analytics and UI workloads.
-Meshworks Malla uses this project as its reference deployment, but the binary is suitable for any Meshtastic deployment that needs a lightweight capture pipeline.
+Meshpipe is a Go-based capture service for Meshtastic MQTT networks.
+It ingests Meshtastic traffic, decrypts/decodes protobuf payloads, and persists packet history plus node metadata to SQLite for downstream analytics and UI workloads.
+Meshworks Malla uses Meshpipe as its reference deployment, but the binary is suitable for any Meshtastic installation that needs a lightweight MQTT→SQLite pipeline.

 ## Goals
 - High-throughput, low-latency ingest with predictable memory usage.
 - First-class observability (structured logs, Prometheus metrics, health probes).
 - Compatible schema for `packet_history` / `node_info` so existing dashboards or applications (including Meshworks Malla) continue to work.
-- Configurable via YAML + `MALLA_*` environment overrides, matching the legacy Python tool.
+- Configurable via YAML + `MALLA_*` environment overrides (compatible with the legacy Python capture).
 - Safe rollout strategy (dual-run, diff checks, feature flag).

 ## Project Layout